stephane-robin/CRISPRbuilder-TB/README.md

 >The most often common instruction for this package is: `python -m crisprbuilder_tb --collect {SRA_reference}`.

-See the attached **criprbuilder-tb.md** for a comprehensive explanation.
+See the documentation **criprbuilder-tb.ipynb** for a comprehensive explanation.

 ## History
 ----------

-First version of this package, which is 1.0.0 was published on July 2020.
+First version of this package, which is 1.0.0 was published on August 2020.